cloudposse/terraform-null-label/README.md

 All [Cloud Posse modules](https://github.com/cloudposse?utf8=%E2%9C%93&q=terraform-&type=&language=) use this module to ensure resources can be instantiated multiple times within an account and without conflict.

-**NOTE:** The `null` refers to the primary Terraform [provider](https://www.terraform.io/docs/providers/null/index.html) used in this module.
+**NOTE:** The `null` originally referred to the primary Terraform [provider](https://www.terraform.io/docs/providers/null/index.html) used in this module.
+With Terraform 0.12, this module no longer needs any provider, but the name was kept for continuity.

+- Releases of this module from `0.23.0` onward only work with Terraform 0.13 or newer.
-Releases of this module from `0.12.0` onward support `HCL2` and only work with Terraform 0.12 or newer.
-Releases prior to this are compatible with earlier versions of terraform like Terraform 0.11.
+- Releases of this module from `0.12.0` through `0.22.1` support `HCL2` and are compatible with Terraform 0.12 or newer.
+- Releases of this module prior to `0.12.0` are compatible with earlier versions of terraform like Terraform 0.11.

 ---